What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Results

 \section{Results}

-For 88.3\% of sentences, \texttt{OPUS MT EN-DE} translated the gender-ambiguous referents (and other agreeing words, e.g. pronouns) into masculine and only 11.7\% were translated into feminine.
+\texttt{OPUS MT} translated the majority of gender-ambiguous referents (and other agreeing words, e.g. pronouns) into masculine (88.3\% for EN$\rightarrow$DE and 83.3\% for ES), while into feminine a mere 11.6\% for EN$\rightarrow$DE and 13.3\% for ES.
+3.3\% for EN$\rightarrow$ES were translated as neutral (e.g. \textit{amante}).
 In contrast, human annotations (majority taken) annotated target referents in 33.3\% of sentences as feminine.
 The following analysis is based on the source words that respectively influenced human gender perceptions (annotations) or MT choice (saliency).